Excerpt of HEXES & HIJINKS

 I hesitated outside Grandma Elsie’s new-age shop, Karma Moon, with one hand hovering over the doorknob and dread twisting in my gut.

-The overcast sky darkened, the scent of pine wafting on the chilly autumn breeze.
-A light rain sprinkled my aqua-blue Mini-Cooper snugged up to the curb, which could use a wash.
+The overcast sky darkened, the scent of pine wafting on the autumn breeze.
+A light rain sprinkled my red Mini-Cooper snugged up to the curb, which could use a wash.
 I’d just driven two hours in traffic from Modesto and bug guts and bird poop had splattered the windshield.

 I jiggled the shop’s doorknob, but it remained shut tight.
 My knuckles rapped on the door, then I peered through the stained-glass window into the dark building.
-A neon sign—a psychic hand with stars around it—hung from the window and pitched a pink glow into the main store area.
+A neon sign—a psychic hand with stars around it—affixed to the window pitched a pink glow into the main store area.

 Huh.
-I tugged my cell phone from my purse and dialed Grandma Elsie’s house number.
-The call went straight to an antiquated answering machine and I hung up, dropping the cell into my bag.
+I tugged my phone from my purse and dialed Grandma Elsie.
+The call went straight to an answering machine and I hung up, dropping the cell into my bag.

-The shadows moved and the rusty dumpster leaking unidentifiable fluid at the end of the alley banged into the wall.
+The rusty dumpster leaking unidentifiable fluid at the end of the alley banged into the wall.
 Startled, I yelped.

-A Hispanic woman moved into the light.
-Not much makeup, nor style to her straight, dark hair.
+A Hispanic woman stepped into the light.
+Not much makeup, nor style to her smooth black hair.
 Her wrinkled blouse matched the color of her violet lipstick, and she had on plaid flannel pants that resembled a picnic table, with…tie-dye clogs.
-Yup, I kid you not, the woman wore Crocs.

-“You scared me,” I said, placing a hand over my thudding heart.
+“You startled me,” I said, placing a hand over my thudding heart.

 The woman snickered, the sound making the little hairs on my skin raise.
-She clutched a black purse in both hands, as if at any moment it would sprout legs and run off.
+She tightly clutched a purse in both hands, as if at any moment, it would sprout legs and run off.

 I dragged in a deep, steadying breath.
 “The shop’s closed for the night—”

-“I know that, dingleberry.”
+“I know that, Captain Obvious.”
 Her voice was unnaturally loud in the stillness.
-“Sorry if I frightened you.
-Honest.
+“And sorry for the jump scare.
+Girl scouts honor.
 Cross my heart and hope to die.”

 An icy pressure on my neck grew colder the longer I stared at the woman.
 She was lying.
-The Crocs-wearer wasn’t remorseful at all.
+The Crocs-wearer wasn’t remorseful in the slightest.

 She pointed a finger at me.
-“You must be Danika Dreary, the flaky granddaughter that Elsie’s always talking about.”
+“Ah, so you must be Danika Dreary, the flaky granddaughter that Elsie’s always talking about.”

 The woman harrumphed.
-“I’m Angela, her best client.
-The person who’s been here for her.
-Unlike you.”
+“I’m Angela, her very best client.
+The one who's actually been around for her—unlike you.”

-My face burned at the accusation.
-I opened my mouth and closed it again.
-How dare this woman try to shame me.
+The nerve of this woman, shaming me like that.
 If my grandma needed me, I was only a phone call away.
-Grandma Elsie and I talked every Sunday night and it was one of the few things I looked forward to every week.
-I even had my grandma on speed dial.
+We had our weekly Sunday night chats, and it was one of the few things I genuinely looked forward to.
+Heck, I even had her on speed dial.
 I called it Insta-Gram.

 Angela curled her lip.
-“It’s late and you didn’t bring any stick pins.
-So now I know you’re not taking this seriously.”
+“Where’s the stick pins?"
+She shook her head.
+"Well, color me unimpressed.
+Clearly, you're not taking this seriously!”
 She darted out of the alley, the darkness swallowing her up like a frog gulping down a fly.

 Stick pins?
-I stood there, flabbergasted.
 That woman was a few cards short of a tarot deck.

-Shaking my head, I stepped through the open door into the familiar storeroom, and flicked the switch to turn on the overhead light.
-Dusty shelves adorned one gray wall stocked with an assortment of kitschy merchandise and self-help books.
-The original hardwood flooring showed signs of wear and warping.
-The room held the musty odor of an unused attic, and a desktop computer, printer, and accounting ledger lay on a desk in the corner.
+Shaking my head, I stepped through the open door into the storeroom, and flicked the switch to turn on the overhead light.
+Dusty shelves adorned one gray wall stocked with an assortment of kitschy merchandise and meditation books.
+The hardwood flooring showed signs of wear and warping.
+The room held the musty odor of an unused attic.
+A desktop computer, printer, and accounting ledger perched on a desk in the corner.

 “Hello, sweetheart.”
 An affectionate smile graced Grandma Elsie’s lips as she descended the stairs.
 In one fist, she clutched a rabbit’s foot, her good luck talisman.